arnlaugs/Fys-stk-project3/README.md

 # FYS-STK4155 - Applied data analysis and machine learning: Project 3

-In this respotory you will find codes used for project 3 in FYS-STK4155.
+In this repository you will find codes used for project 3 in FYS-STK4155.

 ### Authors
 The projects found in this repository is a results of the collaboration between